Mc-Capital-G/Discord-Message-Bot/README.md

-This is an open source program designed to drive a Discord Bot.
+This is an open source program designed to run a Discord Bot.

 The executable requires its runtime to be in the root folder of the project (Where CMakeLists, .gitignore, and this README file are)